 - Cut the (pressed) tofu into ½-inch cubes.

 - In a medium bowl, combine 2 tablespoons tamari, 1 teaspoon sesame oil and cornstarch.
-Once combined, toss with sesame seeds.
+Once combined, toss with the tofu and sesame seeds.

-- Then, preheat your air fryer to 390° or 400° depending on your model.
-Working in batches, add the tofu in a single layer and air fry for 8 to 10 minutes or until crispy.
+- Working in batches, add the tofu in a single layer and air fry for 8 to 10 minutes or until crispy.
 Transfer to a paper towel lined plate and repeat with the remaining tofu.

 - Then add the sliced shiitake into the air fryer and cook for 4 minutes.
 You can reheat the tofu by adding it back into your air fryer and heating for a minute or two.

 FOR THE SQUASH NOODLES:

 - Heat a 10-inch skillet over medium heat and spray with olive oil spray.

 - Once hot, add the spiralized squash noodles and the garlic powder.
 Toss occasionally until tender yet still a bit firm.
 About 7 to 8 minutes.